survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 * Certain plugins allow you to write the manifest to the generated *index.html*.
 It's also possible to extract the information to a JSON file.
 The JSON comes in handy with *Server Side Rendering*.
 * **Records** allow you to store module IDs across builds.
 The approach becomes essential if you rely on code splitting approaches.
 As a downside you have to track the records file somehow.

-You learn to analyze the build statistics in the next chapter.
+You'll learn to analyze the build statistics in the next chapter.
 This analysis is essential for figuring out how to improve the build result.